AGCCS/AGCCS-CTRL22/demesh/README.md

 To actually install and monitor even the simple example, you'll need an ESP32 dev-board ($5 onwards).
 For setting up an MWifi it is advisable to have some direct visual feed-back, so you do not need to monitor every node over a dedicated serial line.
 Still budget but quite fancy is the M5Stick (10$) which has a built in mini TFT screen among other fancy features.
 For the fun of it, get at least five of them, preferably ten.

-Once the "hello_world" compiles and installs flawlessly, you may give `demesh.c` an go.
+Once the "hello_world" compiles and installs flawlessly, you may give `demesh.c` a go.
 The basic workflow is as follows

 ```
 cd ./demesh